G

 • Branded search lift.
 When an AI names your brand, a share of those people search for you directly afterward.
 Rising branded queries in Search Console alongside flat or falling non-branded clicks is a fingerprint of AI-driven demand.

 • Citation share.
-For a set of target questions, track how often you appear versus competitors.
-This is the metric AI visibility tools like geotoolbox score on a 0-to-100 scale.
+For a set of target questions, track how often you appear versus competitors with an AI rank tracker.
+This is the signal AI visibility tools like geotoolbox roll into a 0-to-100 score.
+Any tracker's number, ours included, samples a probabilistic system, so weight the trend over the point score.

 One thing to watch while you measure: whether the engines describe you correctly.
 AI models will confidently state wrong facts about a brand, and a citation that misrepresents you is worse than none.
 Our guide to AI hallucinations about your brand covers how to find and correct them.